OctopusDeploy/util-actions/README.md

 ### `branch-names`

 This action allows you to get a sanitised branch name for use in subsequent GitHub action steps.
+This is a javascript port of @tj-actions/branch-names.

 #### Inputs